-After studying various forms of business organizations, it is evident that each form has certain advantages as well as disadvantages.
-It, therefore, becomes vital that certain basic considerations are kept in mind while choosing an appropriate form of organization.
-The important factors determining the choice of organization are listed in Table 2.4 and are discussed below:
+After studying various forms of Indian business organizations, it is evident that each form has certain advantages as well as disadvantages.
+It, therefore, becomes vital that certain basic considerations are kept in mind while choosing an appropriate form of Indian business organizations.
+The important factors determining the choice of organization are are discussed below:

-- Cost and ease in setting up the organization: As far as initial business setting-up costs are concerned, sole proprietorship is the most inexpensive way of starting a business.
+- Cost and ease in setting he organization: As far as initial business setting-up costs are concerned, sole proprietorship is the most inexpensive form of Indian business organizations.
 However, the legal requirements are minimum and the scale of operations is small.
 In case of partnership also, the advantage of less legal formalities and lower cost is there because of limited scale of operations.
 Cooperative societies and companies have to be compulsorily registered.
 Formation of a company involved a lengthy and expensive legal procedure.
 From the point of view f initial cost, therefore, sole proprietorship is the preferred form as it involves least expenditure.
 Company form of organization, on the other hand, is more complex and involves greater costs.

 - Continuity: The continuity of sole proprietorship and partnership firm is affected by such event as death, insolvency or insanity of the owners.
 However, such factors do not affect the continuity of business in the case of organisations like joint Hindu family business, cooperative societies and companies.
 In case the business needs a permanent structure, company form is more suitable.
 For short term ventures, proprietorship or partnership may be preferred.